grammyjs/website/site/docs/guide/middleware.md

 1. You send `'/start'` to the bot.
 2. The `':text'` middleware receives the update and checks for text, which succeeds because commands are text messages.
-   The middleware is handled immediately and “Text!” is replied.
+   The update is handled immediately by the first middleware and your bot replies with “Text!”.

 The message is never even checked for containing the `/start` command!
 The order in which you register your middleware matters, because it determines the order of the layers in the _middleware stack_.
 You can fix the issue by flipping the order of lines 3 and 4.

 **The `bot.use()` function simply registers middleware that receives all updates.**
+This is why `session()` is installed via `bot.use()`—we want it to operate on all updates, no matter what data is contained.

 Having a middleware stack is an extremely powerful property of any web framework, and this pattern is widely popular (not just for Telegram bots).